yelghali/remix-azure-functions-demo/README.md

 This is a demo showing Remix with Azure Functions/Static Webapp (using [@derkoe/remix-azure-functions](https://www.npmjs.com/package/@derkoe/remix-azure-functions)).

+## Demo

+The demo is currently deployed to https://gray-flower-02cee8d03.1.azurestaticapps.net using [this GitHub workflow](.github/workflows/azure-static-web-apps-gray-flower-02cee8d03.yml).

 ## Develop locally

 You can run this app using the Azure Static Webapps tools.